 All these people who hurl abuses to people who talk differently, or want to see reason in every crime especially crimes against women are looked down upon today.
 Especially when someone talks in favor of men they are termed as criminals very easily.

 I am sure there are many who will still think that I am very weak, loser or maybe need help.
 Some others may think I am a male chauvinist who thinks men are superior to women.
-Then I would request you to please go back and start from the beginning and see if in any case, I have tried to prove my superiority.
+Then I would request them to please go back and start from the beginning and see if in any case, I have tried to prove my superiority.
 If you think you are strong enough, what do you think you will do as an innocent man when you are trapped by a woman?
 I have asked this question to many people who claimed they were strong and they have almost always given me a reply that they will commit murder.
-Yes, when you think of yourself as too much powerful and in reality you can’t achieve any of your goals peaceful way you need to resort to crime.
+Yes, when you think of yourself as too powerful and in reality you can’t achieve anything, you need to resort to crime.
 But that is not what we want.
 We don’t want common men to turn into criminal right?

 So that now you know that the concept of misandry is not funny, rather it is a reality today, you need to decide to stop spreading misandry in any form from today.
 But only being aware and not doing anything is not enough.
-Remember if we have so many gender biased laws that are killing thousands of men every year and ruining so many families.
-I am sure most of you are not agreeing with this weak logic, and hence I would request you to check the NCRB stats and read this to understand why we need gender-neutral laws.
+Remember if we have so many gender biased laws that are killing thousands of men every year and ruining so many families, we are denying justice to all those people.
+I am sure most of you will not agree with this weak logic, and hence I would request you to check the NCRB stats and read this to understand why we need gender-neutral laws.

 Stop spreading misandry today.
 Demand for a punishment of criminal women and ensure justice in India.